Birthday Review: Stories of John Crowley

 SFF Net post on the best stories of 1996

 I thought the best short story of the year was "Gone" (F&SF, September) by John Crowley, a fable-like story about aliens who send some people odd little helpers.
 The protagonist is a divorced woman who seems to need to learn trust.
 A strange, really moving, story.
 [This story went on to win the Locus Award for Best Short Story.]

 The best story in the book (Conjunctions 39: The New Wave Fabulists), perhaps the best new story I've read this year, is John Crowley's novella "The Girlhood of Shakespeare's Heroines".
 I should warn readers that this story is not remotely SF.
 But it is quite wonderful, about a boy and a girl who become friends while attending a Shakespeare festival in rural Indiana in 1959; and the curious way in which their lives remain linked.
 Mix some quite gorgeous prose with a mélange of such features as the Baconian heresy, photography, stagecraft, and an affecting and tragic love story – the result is simply wonderful.

 Locus review of Ellen Datlow's Naked City

-And John Crowley’s “And Go Like This” is a delightful fantasia on an idea by Buckminster Fuller – that the entire population of the world could fit in New York City.
+And John Crowley’s “And Go Like This” is a delightful fantasia on an idea of Buckminster Fuller's – that the entire population of the world could fit in New York City.